Can a Minister remain in their role while not a member of parliament? Section 64 of the constitution seems to imply they can for three months.

 Description

 This image shows the front page of the original public record copy of the Commonwealth of Australia Constitution Act 1900.
-There is a a red ribbon tied in a bow on the left hand side of the document.
-The paper looks faded from age.

 You are right John.
-Section 64 of the Australian Constitution gives ministers 3 months to gain a seat in either the Senate or the House of Representatives before they have to give up their job.
+Section 64 of the Australian Constitution gives ministers 3 months to gain a seat in either the Senate or the House of Representatives before they would have to give up their job.